 The Amazon App Store doesn’t serve iOS apps, but it’s a sizable player in the Android app market.
 It would be wise for mobile teams to study not just mobile app usage, but also app store usage.
 The ways in which users interact with app stores, as well as the store that they choose to use, could have a significant impact on your user acquisition.
 If your Android app is exclusively available on Google Play, you could be missing out on customers who primarily browse the Amazon store from their Amazon tablets.

-3) Gaming Is the Most Popular Category of Mobile Apps
+3) Gaming Is the Most Popular According to Apps Usage Statistics

 On both the App Store and Play Store, games retain their position as the most downloaded category of apps.
 App usage trends indicate that the demand for mobile games is not to be underestimated.
 In Q1 2019, the Gaming category earned 2.2 billion app downloads on the App Store, with Photo and Video trailing behind at a distant second with 570 million downloads.